AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-visits.md

 ---
 description: Displays the number of visits made to your entire website during a specified time period.
-seo-description: Displays the number of visits made to your entire website during a specified time period.
-seo-title: Visits
 solution: Analytics
 title: Visits
 topic: Reports